Davphla/gno-academy/workshop.md

 Now for the exciting part!
 Let's build your first Home Realm step by step.
 We'll create a simple but functional realm that you can personalize and expand upon.

-Let's start by creating the proper structure for your Home Realm project:
+Let's start by creating the proper structure for your **Home Realm project**:

 - **Initialize the Gno Module**
 ```sh